 FOUR TYPES OF DATA

--For example, within people, there are customer, employee, and salesperson.
+For example, within people, there are customer, employee, and salesperson.
 Within things, there are product, part, store, and asset.
-Within concepts, there are things like contract, warrantee, and licenses.
+Within concepts, there are things like contract, warranty, and licenses.
 Finally, within places, there are office locations and geographic divisions.

 Transactional : This is data related to sales, deliveries, invoices, trouble tickets, claims, and other monetary and non-monetary interactions.

 Unstructured : This is data found in e-mail, white papers like this, magazine articles, corporate intranet portals, product specifications, marketing collateral, and PDF files.